DuvanSGF/SQL/README.md

 * Examples and exercises are based on [PostgreSQL](https://www.postgresql.org/)

 Original content developed and maintained by Ing.
-Duvan Mejía - software.bugs.io@gmail.com
+Duván Mejía - software.bugs.io@gmail.com

 Distributed under the [MIT license](LICENSE.md).